whiteblueskyss/x-clone/README.md

 # **Twitter Clone**

-A full-stack **Twitter Clone** application that replicates core features of Twitter, including user authentication, tweet creation, liking, commenting, and real-time notifications.
-This project demonstrates the use of modern web development technologies to build a scalable and responsive social media platform.
+A full-stack **Twitter Clone** application that replicates core features of Twitter, including user authentication, tweet creation, liking, commenting etc. This project demonstrates the use of modern web development technologies to build a scalable and responsive social media platform.

 ---